 PRO TIP: Asking a lot of custom questions on your registration form?
 The time limit to register is 8 minutes by default, but you can increase this time limit to give attendees more time to complete their order.

-NOTE: Ticketgateway takes the security and privacy of your ticket buyers information seriously as well.
+NOTE: TicketGateway takes the security and privacy of your ticket buyers information seriously.
 PayPal as payment processor is highly secure and complies with the security standards of the Payment Card Industry (PCI compliance).

-Ticket buyers are taken to PayPal's website, where they'll see a summary of their purchase.
-To complete their order, they can log in to their PayPal account, or simply pay with a debit/credit card.
+Ticket buyers are taken to PayPal's website, where they will see a summary of their purchase.
+To complete their order, they can log into their PayPal account, or simply pay with a debit/credit card.

-After reviewing the information they've entered, attendees select "Pay" to complete their purchase.
-Once the order has gone through, they're taken to an order confirmation page, which you can customize.
+After reviewing the information they have entered, attendees select "Pay" to complete their purchase.
+Once the order has gone through, they are taken to an order confirmation page, which you can customize.

 NOTE: If attendees logged into PayPal to complete their payment, they can review the transaction details on the receipt PayPal sends or by selecting "Activity" in their PayPal account and selecting the payment.
 This also shows how the charge will appear on their statement.

-Attendees receive an order confirmation email from Ticketgateway as well as a PayPal receipt after successfully placing their order.
-You'll also receive an order notification email when attendees complete an order for your event (though you can choose to disable this).
+Attendees receive an order confirmation email from TicketGateway as well as a PayPal receipt after successfully placing their order.
+You will also receive an order notification email when attendees complete an order for your event (though you can choose to disable this).

 TIP: If you disabled paper tickets, attendees will still receive an order confirmation email—just not a PDF ticket.
 Make sure to tell attendees what they need to enter your event in the order confirmation message!

-PRO TIP: If you're collecting information from each attendee, each person included on the order will receive an order confirmation email.
+PRO TIP: If you are collecting information from each attendee, each person included on the order will receive an order confirmation email.

 They can also present their tickets when logged into the Ticketgateway mobile app for iPhone or Android.

-TIP: If you notice that you're instead redirected to an alternative confirmation page, take a look at it to confirm that it is related to your event.
+TIP: If you notice that you are instead redirected to an alternative confirmation page, take a look at it to confirm that it is related to your event.
 The organizer may have created a personalized confirmation page of their own to confirm your registration has been completed.

 8. Payments are sent to your PayPal account.

-NOTE: When you use PayPal to take payments, you're collecting the Ticketgateway service fee for each sale.
+NOTE: When you use PayPal to take payments, you are collecting the TicketGateway service fee for each sale.
 To collect our service fee, we'll invoice you at the end of each month.